 As with any Deployment, it sits on top of a ReplicaSet and supports rolling upgrades.
 The default configuration of the Cloud Native PostgreSQL operator comes with a Deployment of a single replica, which is suitable for most installations.
 In case the node where the pod is running is not reachable anymore, the pod will be rescheduled on another node.

 If you require high availability at the operator level, it is possible to specify multiple replicas in the Deployment configuration - given that the operator supports leader election.
 Also, you can take advantage of taints and tolerations to make sure that the operator does not run on the same nodes where the actual PostgreSQL clusters are running (this might even include the control plane for self-managed Kubernetes installations).

 You can change the default behavior of the operator by overriding some default options.
 For more information, please refer to the "Operator configuration" section.

-Please carefully read the release notes before performing an upgrade as some versions might require extraordinary measures.
+Please carefully read the release notes before performing an upgrade as some versions might require extra steps.

 Upgrading Cloud Native PostgreSQL operator is a two-step process:

 - upgrade the controller and the related Kubernetes resources